Get started

 Trigger an action

-Go to Settings > System > Events to set up a rule.
+Go to System > Events and add a rule.
 The rule defines when the device will perform certain actions.
-Rules can be setup as scheduled, recurring, or for example, triggered by motion detection.
+You can set up rules as scheduled, recurring, or manually triggered.

 Select the Condition that must be met to trigger the action.
 If you specify more than one condition for the rule, all of the conditions must be met to trigger the action.